England ends penalty curse to reach last eight

 After four minutes of mayhem as Colombia protested, Kane kept his cool and smashed in his third spot kick of Russia 2018.

-When Juan Cuadrado blazed horribly over the bar with the goal gaping 10 minutes from time with Colombia’s first chance of the match it looked all over for them but there was a fiery sting in the tail of normal time.
+When Juan Cuadrado blazed horribly over the bar with 10 minutes left from Colombia’s first chance it looked all over for them but there was a fiery sting in the tail of normal time.

 Pickford made a superb save to touch wide what could have been the goal of the tournament from Uribe but from the following corner - Colombia’s first of the match - giant defender Mina rose highest to head in the equalizer.

-England substitute Dier missed the best chance of the extra period when he headed over but made up for it in emphatic style before being mobbed by his relieved team mates.
+England substitute Dier missed the best chance of the extra period when he headed over but he made up for it in emphatic style before being mobbed by his relieved team mates.

 “It was a nervous one.
 I’ve never really been in a situation like that before but felt I had to score after missing the header at the end so I’m just thankful I scored,” he said.

-Pickford added: “I did all my research.
-I’ve got power and agility.
-I don’t care if I’m not the biggest keeper because it’s about being there in the moment and making the save and I was.
+“A player fakes a foul, they are trying to get the referee to book another player,” he said.
+“There is a lot of confusion with this type of play.

-“It’s all about the set position and I got a hand to it.
-We knew we had this game, even if it had to go to penalties, we knew we were capable of winning.”
+“It was very difficult to get into the match.
+There was a lot of rhythm and speed but as soon as the ball was in the box my players were not cool and composed.”

-Reporting by Mitch Phillips, editing by Ken Ferris
+Reporting by Mitch Phillips; Editing by Ken Ferris